 If you’re the sort of person who gravitates to the sidelines at parties, shuns speaking opportunities and the spotlight in general, and wonders how gregarious people ever got to be that way, this book was written for you.
 And, as it turns out, not just for me, too, but also for between one-third and one-half of the American population.
+We’re the people who benefit from the hidden power of introverts.

 Here’s Susan Cain framing her subject: “Our lives are shaped as profoundly by personality as by gender or race.
 And the single most important aspect of personality — the ‘north and south of temperament,’ as one scientist puts it — is where we fall on the introvert-extrovert spectrum.
 Our place on this continuum influences our choice of friends and mates, and how we make conversation, resolve differences, and show love.
 It affects the careers we choose and whether or not we succeed at them.”
 And, of course, lots more.